 Batona Trail is a 51.6 mile moderately trafficked point-to-point trail located near Chatsworth, New Jersey that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash